-DISCLAIMER #1: Current backcatalogue of promos is 4 months.
+DISCLAIMER #1: Current backcatalogue of promos is 2 months.
 We listen to every single promo sent, hence the delay.
 Please bear with us.
+It’s also a one man army, this shithole of a website…

 DISCLAIMER #2: Streams are not reviewed.
-MP3s are okay.
-If you think we’ll be pirating them, feel free to watermark them.
+MP3s are well accepted.
+If you fear we’ll be pirating them, feel free to watermark the files.
 CDs are accepted too but it’s not compulsory.
-Thank you.
+Thank you for reading this.

-Sloucher is a collaborative blog about music, the arts and anything else that takes our fancy.
-Sloucher is edited and mostly made up by the inane rants of a certain Sam Valdés López, with a healthy rota of writers from all around the net.
+With a healthy rota of guest writers from all around the net, we try to review as much as we can.
 We don’t pay but we can bribe them with false promises of sweets and Jaffa cakes (hmm, jaffa cakes)…

-You can contact us at Soundcloud too (although we lost the password, so if you sent something, sorry!) :
+You can contact us at Soundcloud too :

 Or drop us a few lines at: